KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/04-sacred-marriage-hieros-gamos.md

 **Core Glyphic Sequence:**
 `⚯ → ⧬ → ⤈∴ → ◎`
-*(Structured duality enters into co-emergent collaboration, emanating a new synthesis and yielding an integrated, coherent field.)*
+*(Structured Duality enters into Co-Emergent Collaboration, emanating a new Synthesis and yielding an integrated, Coherent Field.)*

 ---